kopylash/hangman-ruby/docs/part_3_connecting_hangperson_to_sinatra.md

 Running the Sinatra app
 -----------------------

-As before, run the shell command `rackup -p $PORT -o $IP` to start the app, or `rerun -- rackup -p $PORT -o $IP` if you want to rerun the app each time you make a code change.
+As before, run the shell command `rackup` to start the app, or `rerun -- rackup` if you want to rerun the app each time you make a code change.

 #### Self Check Question

 <details>
   <summary>Based on the output from running this command, what is the
 full URL you need to visit in order to visit the New Game page?</summary>
-  <p><blockquote>The web server connected to Sinatra is running on Cloud9, so the first part of the URL is something like `http://your-workspace-name.c9.io`.
+  <p><blockquote>The web server connected to Sinatra is running locally on your computer, so the first part of the URL is something like `http://localhost:9292`.
-The Ruby code `get '/new' do...` in `app.rb` renders the New Game page, so the full URL is in the form `http://your-workspace-name.c9.io/new`.</blockquote></p>
+The Ruby code `get '/new' do...` in `app.rb` renders the New Game page, so the full URL is in the form `http://localhost:9292/new`.</blockquote></p>
 </details>

 Visit this URL and verify that the Start New Game page appears.